michaellambgelo/michaellambgelo/README.md

 📫 How to reach me: `michael at michaellamb.dev`

-🔭 I’m currently on PTO
+🔭 I’m currently working on a Server Member Matchmaker service for Discord -- coming soon to [my personal dev server][discord]
 <!--
 **michaellambgelo/michaellambgelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.